GreenDelta/openLCA2-manual/src/advanced_top/LCC.md

 Costs are modelled in the software as associated with products, waste or elementary flows, which are inputs and outputs of processes.
 They can be positive or negative while a negative cost is regarded as an added value.
 In general, there is no need for the creation of a method for the LCC calculation.
+[Have also a look at our LCC documentation](https://www.openlca.org/wp-content/uploads/2025/03/Life-Cycle-Costing-in-openLCA.pdf).

 The implementation in openLCA follows the proposal of the SETAC working group, for costs, with some modifications, as follows: